 Royal Mail Group privacy notice

-Royal Mail Group is committed to respecting your privacy and protecting your personal data.
+We are committed to respecting your privacy and protecting your personal information (data) in line with current data protection laws.
 This privacy notice explains how we collect and use your personal data and tells you about your privacy rights.

-We’ve split the privacy notice into sections so that you can click through to the specific areas below.
+We’ve split the information into sections so that you can click through to the areas you need.

-Personal data is information which relates to an identifiable living person.
-This may be information such as your name, address, email address and other personal details.
+Personal data is information which relates to a person who has been, or could be, identified from it.
+Examples may include a person’s name, address, email address and other personal details.

 Royal Mail Group Limited